 Balancing access and preservation is a continuous problem in every archive.
 The Museum’s Archives Division’s mandate is two-fold; to make collections accessible for researchers, and to preserve the collections for future generations.
 These two goals came into conflict while processing the Lee Ya-Ching Collection.

 Lee Ya-Ching (1912-1998) was a Chinese aviatrix.
 During World War II she visited North and South America on a goodwill tour to raise money for the Chinese war effort.
 After the war, she returned to China.
+(Discover her story.)
 The collection of her papers from her stay in the Americas was buried for safekeeping.
 Many years later the collection came to light and was eventually donated to the National Air and Space Museum Archives Division.
 Years of being buried caused numerous conservation issues.

 As a processor and the archives conservator, it was my job to determine how these materials are handled.
 As an archivist, I want the researcher to have access to as much of the collection as possible.
 As a conservator, I want to protect the materials.
 When moldy items were found, they were immediately removed from the collection, as mold is a known health hazard to staff and researchers, as well as being detrimental to the collection itself.